 How to Deal with a Partner that Plays Mind Games

-When you are outside looking into minds, games n relationships never make sense.
-But according to researchers, people in little game-playing relationships may find it difficult to r alize that they are being played.
-There is no single specific r sponse to a game-playing partner.
+When you are outside looking into minds, games, and relationships, it never makes sense.
+However, according to researchers, people in little game-playing relationships may find it difficult to realize that they are being played.
+There is no single specific sponsorship for a game-playing partner.
 The best way to do it is to prioritize your needs and mental health.

 Dealing with mind games can, at times, be confusing.
 For instance, how do you know someone is playing hard to get or is just not as in erested in you as you may have thought?
 The line between knowing for sure and enduring mind games is confusing even to the most seasoned relationship experts.